adityawdubey/S3-File-Upload-Notification-using-AWS-CDK/README.md

 ```

 ### Configure AWS CLI

 Ensure your AWS CLI is configured with the necessary permissions.

-### Add dev parameters
-Ensure the dev-parameters.json file is updated with your specific configurations and is added to .gitignore

 ### Running the deployment Script